collis96/INSE_coursework/README.md

 6. ~~Add a graphical user interface~~

-7. Store account registration input data in the **database**

-8. Link model the to the GUI buttons
+8. Link model to the the GUI buttons

 ## Finishing touches